Drug defense lawyer with extensive experience defending drug cases

-Being charged with a Rhode Island drug crime can have life altering consequences.
-Rhode Island drug lawyer John L. Calcagni III, has nearly two decades of court-room experience with successfully handles these types offenses.
+Being charged with a Rhode Island drug crime can have life-altering consequences.
+Experienced Rhode Island drug lawyer John L. Calcagni III, has nearly two decades of courtroom experience successfully defending these types of offenses.

 Drug offenses in Rhode Island consist of both misdemeanor and felony crimes.
 Some felony offenses may result in a defendant being denied bail is not defended by an experienced lawyer.
 Convicted offenders face jail time and many other harsh collateral consequences.